platformsh/platformsh-docs/docs/src/integrations/overview.md

 +---------------+---------------------------+-------------------------------------------------------------+----------+---------+
 ```

-You may also specify which integration to display in the command line directly: `platform integration:activities c4opi5tjv3yfd`.
+You may also specify an integration to display in the command line directly: `platform integration:activities c4opi5tjv3yfd`.

 The ID is an internal identifier for the activity event.
 The Description field is an arbitrary string of text produced by the integration code.